Creative spaces directory

 Address: Baptist Church Hall, 15 Ascot Street, Palmerston North

 This is a dance group for people with intellectual disabilities.
 The group meets on Saturday mornings for sessions with one or two tutors.
 Participants will be allocated to one of two groups.
 Participants are given opportunities to perform publicly.
-Session fees are $5 and no prior dance experience is required.
+Session fees are $50 for 10 lessons and no prior dance experience is required.

-Address: Community Arts Centre, 19 Taupo Quay, Whanganui
+Address: Whanganui Arts @ the Centre - back gallery, 19 Taupo Quay, Whanganui

 Alpha Art Studio

-The Dudley Arthouse is a space for artists with intellectual disabilities to develop their artistic skills.
-It provides a safe, supportive environment for artists to work on their individual projects.
+Arts On High is a space for artists with intellectual disabilities to develop their artistic skills.
+It provides a safe, supportive and learning environment for artists to work on their individual projects.
 Its gallery is open to the public and visitors are welcome to view and buy the artists' work.
 Community participation and involvement is encouraged.